-Note: This feature is available in the MicroEJ Architecture versions 7.16.0 or higher.
+Note: This feature is available in the Architecture versions 7.16.0 or higher for the Applications deployed on hardware devices (not on Simulator).

-When this option is activated, an initial size for the heap must be specified, and the MicroEJ Core Engine increases the heap size dynamically.
+When this option is activated, an initial size for the heap must be specified, and the Core Engine increases the heap size dynamically.
 The value returned by totalMemory() is the current heap size. maxMemory() returns the maximum size of the heap.
 A call to gc() decreases the heap size to the higher value of either the heap usage or the initial heap size.